 The P2P lending sites where FSCS on unlent cash doesn't apply

-Should you worry about your cash in Crowd2Fund, JustUs or Growth Street?
-I don't think it is a big concern.
+Should you worry when your unlent cash is unprotected by the FSCS?
+I don't think it's a big concern.
 Remember, FSCS protection is never about the P2P lending site.
-If any of these P2P lending sites were to go bust, the money is at the bank.
+If any of these P2P lending companies were to go bust, the money is at the bank.

 FSCS is about the banks that your money is held at.
 The risk of bank collapse is small – especially compared to other risks in P2P lending, such as bad debts.

 A bigger risk than bank collapse is a platform going out of business.
 In that event, your loan contracts are between you and borrowers and your cash remains yours.
-If the P2P site goes out of business owing a lot of money to its suppliers, those suppliers are not allowed to take the cash or your loans, because it is yours, not the P2P provider's.
+If the P2P site goes out of business owing a lot of money to its suppliers, those suppliers aren't allowed to take the cash or your loans, because it's yours, not the P2P provider's.

-Read more on these risks, how big they are, and what you can do to reduce them, in The Five Key Risks In Peer-To-Peer Lending.
+Read more on the risks in P2P lending, how big they are, and what you can do to reduce them, in The 13 Key Peer-To-Peer Lending Risks.